SpacePalm/cord/README.md

 ### Authentication

-- JWT tokens with configurable expiration (default 24h)
+- **Two-token model** (RFC 6749 / 6819 conventions):
+  - **Access token** — JWT signed with `jwt_secret`, 15 min TTL by default.
+Carried in the `Authorization: Bearer <jwt>` header on every API request.
+Stateless: server only validates signature + `exp`
+  - **Refresh token** — opaque random `{token_id}.{secret}` (32 hex + 48 url-safe chars, ~414 bits combined entropy).
+Persisted server-side in the `session` table (HMAC-SHA-256 of the secret part, indexed by token_id for O(1) lookup).
+30-day TTL, automatically rotated on every `/refresh` call
+- **Steal detection** — if a revoked refresh token is presented again (after a 10-second grace period for legitimate races), all of the user's sessions are revoked and they're forced to re-login
+- **Active sessions UI** — Settings → Security shows every device the user is logged in on (parsed user-agent, IP, last activity); individual revoke + "log out everywhere else"
+- **Hashing** — passwords use bcrypt (slow, designed against weak password brute-force); refresh tokens use HMAC-SHA-256 (fast, suitable for high-entropy random secrets)
+- **Auto-cleanup** — expired/revoked sessions older than 90 days are dropped daily by a background task
 - Passwords hashed with bcrypt
-- Automatic logout on 401 response
+- Automatic logout on 401 with no valid refresh token; transparent refresh-and-retry otherwise
-- `is_active` is checked on every request — deactivating a user immediately invalidates their token (no waiting for expiry)
+- `is_active` is checked on every authenticated request — deactivating a user via admin panel immediately invalidates their tokens (no waiting for expiry)
+- IP-block check (fail2ban) on every authenticated request → banned IPs are kicked from active sessions on the next API call (max ~15 min for the access TTL window)
 - Startup banner warns if `CORD_JWT_SECRET` or `CORD_ADMIN_PASSWORD` are defaults

 ### Brute-force Protection (fail2ban)